Ready to Explore? Start Here!

 View Majors

-Students who pursue a "helping profession" want to connect with and assist others.
-They desire a career where they will nurture the growth of or address the problems of a person's physical, psychological, intellectual, emotional, or spiritual well-being through medicine, nursing, psychotherapy, psychological counseling, social work, education, life coaching or ministry.
+Students who pursue this pathway want to connect with and assist others.
+They desire a career where they will nurture the growth of or address the problems of a person's physical, psychological, intellectual, emotional, or spiritual well-being through medicine, nursing, psychotherapy, psychological counseling, social work, education, life coaching, or ministry.

 View Majors

-Majors in this category study the global and domestic markets as well as consumer trends in agriculture, technology, health, education, policy and social & economic capital.
+Majors in this category study the global and domestic markets as well as consumer trends in agriculture, technology, health, education, policy, and social and economic capital.
 These majors attract students who are leaders and entrepreneurs driven by innovative solutions and achieving goals.
-They also value team work, problem solving, managing, numbers/data, and interpersonal transactions.
+They also value teamwork, problem-solving, managing, numbers/data, and interpersonal transactions.

 View Majors